 [ visit art lab ]

-Every project we engage in — whether it’s a feature-length film, or an ecological art installation — aligns with the following core City as Nature goals:
+Every project we engage in, aligns closely with the following core City as Nature goals:

-Building relationships between nature, urban dwellers, and the cities in which they live
+nature, and the cities in which we live

 An artist and publisher from Silicon Valley and Seoul,